Paraveterinary worker: Veterinary assistant

 In most countries, a veterinary assistant is a person with fewer or no formal animal health qualifications, who has no autonomous practice, but who is designated to assist other professionals.

-Training programs are often workplace-based, and no formal licence or certification is required to perform the role.
+Training programs are often workplace-based, and no formal license or certification is required to perform the role.

 In the US, veterinary assistants have the option to earn a certificate of completion by taking basic animal health classes about contagious diseases, animal restraint, record keeping, work place safety, administration, etc. Having the knowledge of the basics allows for the development of trust between the veterinarian and the assistant, as well as smoother job training of veterinary assistants.
 Their scope of practice remains limited and equal to many on the job trained staff.
 Local laws restrict what activities a veterinary assistant may perform, as some procedures may only be legally completed by a licensed veterinary technician, including IV anesthesia induction, oral surgery, splinting and casting, and in some states, administering the rabies vaccine.